kalmaske/ComicCollector/README.md

 Marvel Comic Collector

-Overall application’s concept
+Overall applicationâ€™s concept

-A Marvel Comic collector’s resource site, providing latest comics for their favorite Marvel characters.
+A Marvel Comic collectorâ€™s resource site, providing latest comics for their favorite Marvel characters.

 It also provides purchase options for ebay and bookstores.

 Motivation for development
-Leveraging Marvel’s powerful api allows fans to search and keep up to date on the most recent comics released.
+Leveraging Marvelâ€™s powerful api allows fans to search and keep up to date on the most recent comics released.

 Technologies used